 targeting effectively.
 Segments that hold promise in FY15 include –

 1) Infrastructure –

-more than 3,500 km of new projects on Engineering,
+of more than 2,300 km of new projects on Engineering, Procurement &

-the segment, will selectively participate in these EPC bids where the prospects meet our
+selectively participate in these EPC bids where the prospects meet our

 b) Metro and Mono Rails – The Company has been involved in the

-Indias first monorail in Mumbai (trial runs conducted in FY13).
+India’s first monorail in Mumbai (Phase I commissioned in FY14).
 This

 enables the Company to exploit opportunities to secure contracts in